 Music outings with kids are educational, uplifting and just plain fun!
-We’d like to introduce you to a few of the best organizations that provide outreach to the public, specifically with young children in mind.
+We’d like to introduce you to a few of the best venues and organizations that provide outreach to the public, specifically with young children in mind.
 Your kids, like ours have, will love getting acquainted (and even hands on) with a variety of musical styles.

 Minnesota Youth Symphonies: Music & Melody Makers